(Last updated on January 17th, 2021)

 Winner: Malwarebytes.
 Malwarebytes has better ratings in this category, indicating higher customer satisfaction.

-Norton is a better choice as it offers more security-related features and extra utilities in its security suites than Malwarebytes.
-Also, independent tests prove that Norton is better than Malwarebytes in terms of both malware detection and system performance.
+Malwarebytes is cheaper than Norton, but Norton offers a more comprehensive feature set than Malwarebytes.
+Also, independent tests show that Norton is better than Malwarebytes in terms of both malware protection and the impact on system performance.

 - Robust feature-set